-The ongoing conflict in Myanmar's Karen State, also known as Kayin State, has seen significant shifts in 2025.
-Following the 2021 coup, Ethnic Armed Groups have intensified their struggle against the ruling military junta, the State Administration Council (SAC), for greater autonomy and self-determination.
-This War for control has been particularly acute along the border with Thailand, where the Karen National Liberation Army (KNLA), the armed wing of the Karen National Union (KNU), has been systematically retaking key border crossings, outposts, and military bases.
+The conflict in Myanmar’s Karen (Kayin) State has shifted sharply throughout 2025.
+Since the 2021 coup, Ethnic Armed Organizations have intensified their struggle for autonomy against the State Administration Council (SAC), with the Thai–Myanmar border becoming a key battleground.
+In the spring, the Karen National Liberation Army (KNLA), the armed wing of the Karen National Union (KNU), launched coordinated offensives that reshaped control over several strategic areas.

 This former State Administration Council military base, home to 120mm artillery, drone jammers, and snipers, was taken by the KNLA at Kanele on May 28, 2025.
 Karen State, Myanmar